Scholarships, Grants & Awards

 Interest free student loans may be a really handy way to fund your studies…. but imagine if you didn’t have to pay that money back?

-Too many students miss out on opportunities to get their tertiary study partially or even completely paid for because they either don’t know about the scholarships available or they simply lack the confidence to apply.
+Too many students miss out on opportunities to get their tertiary study partially or even completely paid for because they don’t know about all the scholarships available to them.